Thermography: An Innovative Diagnostic Tool for Breast Cancer and Beyond

 - Assess pain and pathology anywhere in the body

-- Is a very useful adjunctive procedure to other diagnostic tools, such as X-ray, bone scans and ultrasound
+- Is a very useful adjunctive procedure to other diagnostic tools, such as X-rays, bone scans, and ultrasound

-- Is very cost-effective, risk free as it uses no harmful radiation and provides you with instant images.
+- Is very cost-effective, and risk-free as it uses no harmful radiation and provides you with instant images.

 - Fills in the gap in clinical diagnosis